HMS Black Joke: Black Joke – slaver catcher

-In January 1829, Black Joke saw a Spanish brig as the Spaniard loaded slaves and set sail for Havana.
-Black Joke chased the Spaniard for 31 hours, and on 1 February, when the wind dropped, resorted to sweeps to bring herself within gunshot of her prey.
+In late January 1829, Black Joke witnessed a Spanish brig load slaves before setting sail for Havana.
+Black Joke chased the brig for 31 hours, and on 1 February, when the wind dropped, resorted to sweeps to bring herself within gunshot of her prey.
 El Almirante mounted a total of 14 guns (10 Gover's 18-pounder cannon and four long 9-pounders) and had a crew of 80 men.
 (Note: John Gover designed a new type of gun carriage in the late 1790s or early 1800s that enabled the guns to be handled by smaller gun crews and the guns to be stored alongside the rails rather than perpendicular to them.)
 Black Joke was almost half the size of El Almirante and mounted two guns.
-Good ship-handling, the discipline of the Royal Navy gun crew, and light winds gave Lieutenant Downes the advantage.
-In 80 minutes, he defeated and captured the slaver, which suffered 15 dead, including the captain and the first and second mates, and a further 13 wounded, while Black Joke suffered six wounded, two of whom died later.
-El Almirante held 466 slaves, who were later landed.
+Good ship-handling, the discipline of Black Jokes gun crew, and light winds gave Downes the advantage.
+In 80 minutes, he defeated and captured the slaver, which suffered 15 dead, including her captain and first and second mates, and a further 13 wounded, while Black Joke suffered six wounded, two of whom subsequently died.
+El Almirante held 466 slaves who were later landed on the West African coast.
 (Note: A first-class share of the bounty money was worth £1014 5d; a sixth-class share was worth £3 15s 5 3/4d.)

 On 6 March, Black Joke captured the two-gun brigantine Carolina, which carried 420 slaves.
 (Note: A first-class share of the bounty money was worth £893 3s 6d; a sixth-class share was worth £3 9s 2 1/4d.)
 After this capture, Downes was invalided home because of illness, and received a promotion to commander on his return in recognition of the capture of El Almirante.
 He had freed a total of 875 slaves.

 Black Joke then came under the command of Lieutenant E. J. Parrey.
 On 11 October, he captured the Christina (or Cristina), a Spanish schooner of three guns and 24 crew members.
 She was carrying 354 slaves.
 (Note: A first class share of the bounty money was worth £696 7d; a sixth-class share was worth £2 12s 2d.)
 Lieutenant William Coyde replaced Parrey, and on 1 April 1830, captured the Spanish brigantine Manzanares of three guns and 34 crew.
 Manzanares was carrying 354 slaves.
 (Note: A first class share of the bounty money was worth £815 5s 11d; a sixth-class share was worth £2 19s 11d.)

 Later that month, Black Joke was in refit in Sierra Leone.
 Coyde's replacement in Black Joke was Lieutenant William Ramsay.